JugendBildredaktion

 Jugend Bildredaktion

-The results are presented to a wide audience as a public photo panorama in exhibitions, workshops and dialog events in order to bring people into exchange and discourse and to make new, young perspectives visible.
+The results were presented to a wide audience as a public photo panorama in exhibitions, workshops and dialog events in order to bring people into exchange and discourse and to make new, young perspectives visible.

 And also write to us if you already have an initial topic idea for a report that you would like to do.
 You don’t have to send any photos and it’s not so important that your email is perfectly worded.